Skip to content

 Most therapists begin their first session by obtaining informed consent, which refers to the process of informing the client about the risks, benefits, and potential treatment outcomes of psychotherapy.1 Even if you already signed this form prior to the session, your therapist will likely review it again to ensure that you fully understand the treatment process.

 Your therapist will also likely use this time to review their own approach to treatment.
 For example, they might share their past experience, schooling, or other relevant clinical details about their work.
-Some therapists will also use this opportunity to share some personal details–whether they have pets, children, what their hobbies are–to build a better connection.
+Some therapists will also use this opportunity to share some personal details to build a better connection.
+Once introductions are out of the way, your therapist will want to understand what brought you to therapy.

 Talking About Why You’re in Therapy